 Cannabidiol (CBD) does not cause a high.
-CBD and tetrahydrocannabinol (THC) are two of the most well-known compounds isolated from the Cannabis sativa plant.
 It is THC, not CBD, that creates the ‘high-feeling’ people associate with cannabis use.
+CBD and tetrahydrocannabinol (THC) are two different compounds isolated from the Cannabis sativa plant.

 This article discusses the differences between CBD and THC and explains why these compounds produce such drastically different effects in people.